-If you want to skip the rental stage and get your own, Galati Yachts Sales (900 S. Bay, Anna Maria) sells luxury brands like Viking and Maritimo for purchase, as well as yacht charters, and fishing charters.
-They also have a full-service store and a restaurant, Island Ocean Star (902 S. Bay, Anna Maria), which offers sushi, hibachi and Japanese cuisine overlooking Bimini Bay.
+If you want to skip the rental stage and get your own, Galati Yachts Sales (900 S. Bay Blvd., Anna Maria) sells luxury brands like Viking and Maritimo for purchase, as well as yacht charters and fishing charters.
+They also have a full-service store and a restaurant, Island Ocean Star (902 S. Bay Blvd., Anna Maria), which offers sushi, hibachi and Japanese cuisine overlooking Bimini Bay.

 Stellar seafood isn’t hard to find in Anna Maria, but finding the right combination of atmosphere, location and flavor is up to you.

-For those seeking a hearty but no-frills meal, the Rod & Reel Pier is the ideal pit-stop lunch spot.
+For those seeking a hearty but no-frills meal, the Rod & Reel Pier (875 N. Shore Dr., Anna Maria) is the ideal pit-stop lunch spot.
 A former disembarkation spot for ferry riders from Tampa and St. Petersburg now converted into a bar, restaurant and lookout point, the pier still draws scores of fishermen and women from dawn to dusk for the daily specials and great catches.

-Known for world-class cuisine and incomparable atmosphere, the Euphemia Haye (5540 Gulf of Mexico Drive,) on Longboat Key is worth the 10-minute drive south from Anna Maria (see feature shown left).
-Winner of 10 consecutive Florida Trend Magazine’s Golden Spoon awards, the Haye features the eclectic culinary creations of head chef Ray Arpke, ranging from pasta and poultry to surf and turf.
+Known for world-class cuisine and incomparable atmosphere, Euphemia Haye (5540 Gulf of Mexico Drive) on Longboat Key is worth the 10-minute drive south from Anna Maria.
+Winner of 10 consecutive Golden Spoon awards from Florida Trend Magazine, the Haye features the eclectic culinary creations of head chef Ray Arpke, ranging from pasta and poultry to surf and turf.

 The Haye Loft, an upstairs cocktail lounge added in 1991, offers live music, flatbreads and dessert for a dynamically different change of pace from the main dining room downstairs.
 Reservations can be difficult to secure at Euphemia Haye, but the experience is guaranteed to be unforgettable.